cyrusinnovation/beget/README.md

         $ lein gae stop  # Stops the development appserver

-        $ lein uat       # Starts the dev server, runs end-to-end tests, and stops the server.
+        $ lein uat 		 # Starts the dev server, runs the end-to-end Selenium tests, and stops the server.
-							 					 # For this you need to add the Firefox binary to your PATH
+						 # For this you also need to add the Firefox binary to your PATH
-												 # E.g., >	export PATH=$PATH:/Applications/Firefox.app/Contents/MacOS
+						 # E.g.,  $>	export PATH=$PATH:/Applications/Firefox.app/Contents/MacOS

+Running the server requires the [Google App Engine SDK](http://code.google.com/appengine/downloads.html).
+You will need to edit the project.clj file to indicate the version number of the App Engine SDK as well as the path where it is installed.
+The shell scripts that start and stop the server (in the script/ directory) currently presuppose some flavor of UNIX, and have only been tested on OS X.